plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-addons-to-51.md

 :alt: content type icons
 ```

-The design decision to use Fontello fonts throws up the question
-how to easily create custom fonts for new created custom dexterity items.
+The design decision to use Fontello fonts brings up the question of how to easily create custom fonts for newly created custom Dexterity items.

-A workaround for that is to use an icon URL in the :before clause.
+A workaround for that is to use an icon URL in the `:before` clause.
-For the custom dexterity type *dx1* you might add the line
-{code}`.contenttype-dx1:before {content: url('dx1_icon.png')}` to your less
-file and place the icon file in to the same folder.
+For the custom Dexterity type `dx1`, you might add the line {code}`.contenttype-dx1:before {content: url('dx1_icon.png')}` to your LESS file, and place the icon file in the same folder.

 ## Preview Images (Thumbs)

 Preview images (aka thumbs) can be shown in listings, tables and portlets.

 ## HiDPI Image Scales